What is Aircon BTU?

 Get the area of the room (in sq metres) that you wish to install the aircon at, and simply divide by 5.
 You will get the the cooling capacity in Kilowatt (KW).
 Following which, to convert Kilowatt into BTU required, take that result and multiply it by 3412.

 If you have been measuring your house based on square meter, you can simply take that area and divide by 5.
 However, the cooling capacity that you will get is in terms of KILOWATT (KW).
 To convert kilowatt into BTU, multiply the result by 3412.

-It is very expensive to install an Air-conditioner, especially at commercial spaces.
-And if it doesn’t fulfil your cooling requirements due to insufficient Aircon Btu calculation.
-You might have to change the entire Air-conditioning system.
+It is very to instill an air-conditioner, especially at commercial spaces.
+If it doesn’t fulfil your cooling requirements due to insufficient Aircon BTU calculation.
+You might have to change the entire air-conditioning system.
 Hence, it is better to get this accurately right from the start.
-You will have into consideration other factors such as crowd level, direction of the sun, internal/external heat sources and ceiling height.
-If you are still unsure of the BTU that you required for your place, you might wanna hit us up at +65 9177 5500.
-We will be more than happy to be of your assistance in Aircon related enquiries.
+You will have to take into consideration other factors like crowd level, direction of the sun, internal/external heat sources and ceiling height.
+If you are still unsure of the BTU that you required for your place, you might want to contact us at +65 9177 5500.
+We will be more than happy to be of your assistance in aircon related enquires.